720-748-9908 BOARD LOGIN

 By Allison Gary, MA, LPC

 It is hard to describe how much our pets can mean to us.
-For some, animals in the home are viewed as “just a pet”, for others a pet is a meaningful companion, a furry family member, a best friend, an emotional support.
+For many, a pet is a meaningful companion, a furry family member, a best friend, an emotional support.

-A pet is a consistent part of our lives for as long as they are with us.
+A pet is a consistent part of our lives.

-They are part of our routines, they may even be part of our activity and exercise, part of our socialization, even part of our identity!
-Pets are naturally therapeutic and many pets have helped us through life’s many challenges through their quiet support, loving snuggles, unconditional love, or even their unique personalities that make us smile and laugh despite whatever else in life we are dealing with.
-They give us a sense of meaning and purpose, forcing us up in the morning to take care of them.
-Caring for them is significant.
-They can be an incredibly important part of our lives.
-And the loss of them is the hardest part of pet ownership.
+For however long they are with us, they are part of our daily routines and are therapeutic in nature.
+Many pets have helped us through life’s ups and downs by gifting us with quiet support, warm snuggles, unconditional love, or even just their unique personalities that make us smile and laugh despite whatever else in life we are dealing with.
+They can provide us with a sense of meaning and purpose, helping us to have the motivation to get up and care for them.
+The loss of a pet is the hardest part about pet ownership, and is a significant loss.

 Some things we may experience when grieving a pet loss: